Rajinimurugan (soundtrack)

-Rajinimurugan is the soundtrack album composed by D. Imman for the 2015 Tamil film of the same name directed by Ponram, starring Sivakarthikeyan, Keerthy Suresh and Soori.
+Rajinimurugan is the soundtrack album composed by D. Imman for the 2015 Tamil film of the same name directed by Ponram, starring Sivakarthikeyan.
 The film marked Imman's third collaboration with Sivakarthikeyan and second collaboration with Ponram.
 The album featured ten tracks in entirety, including a remix and karaoke versions of the songs, with lyrics written by Yugabharathi.
-The song "Yennamma Ippadi Panreengalema" was released as a single on 25 May 2015, and the album in its entirety was released on 10 June 2015 by Sony Music.
+The song "Yennamma Ippadi Panreengalema" was released as a single on 25 May 2015, and the album in its entirety was released on 10 June 2015 by Sony Music India.
 The album received positive response and topped the charts.

 Development

 As Rajinimurugan marked the reunion of Sivakarthikeyan, Imman and Ponram after Varuthapadatha Valibar Sangam, whose soundtrack became chartbuster, expectations for the film's soundtrack being increased among fans.
 During December 2014, Imman had composed and recorded vocals for the track titled "Yennamma Ippadi Panreengalema" based on a popular phrase used by Lakshmy Ramakrishnan in the TV Series Solvathellam Unmai.
 The song featured Sivakarthikeyan and Soori being seen dancing in the busy streets of Madurai.
 Sivakarthikeyan sang the titular track for the fourth time, which is a middle-eastern type of music set in Vakulabharanam raga.
 In February 2015, Imman tweeted in his microblogging page that he roped in debutant singer Mahalingam and mimicry artist-cum-actor Badava Gopi for a fun track.
 Imman also recorded a romantic track in March 2015, by which the composition has been wrapped.